Mystery Train (film): Plot

 The film consists of three stories that take place on the same night in downtown Memphis.
 The three stories are linked together by the Arcade Hotel, a run-down flophouse presided over by a night clerk and a bellboy, where the principal characters in each story spend a part of the night.
-Every room in the hotel lacks a television (as is noted in each story) but is adorned with a portrait of Elvis Presley.
+Every room in the hotel lacks a television (as is noted in each story), but is adorned with a portrait of Elvis Presley.

+Far from Yokohama

-The first story, "Far from Yokohama", features Mitsuko and Jun, a teenage couple from Yokohama making a pilgrimage to Memphis during a trip across America.
+The first story features Mitsuko and Jun, a young Japanese couple from Yokohama making a pilgrimage to Memphis during a trip across America.
 Mitsuko is obsessed with Elvis, and has put together a scrapbook detailing her belief that the singer has a mystical connection to other cultural figures ranging from Madonna to the Buddha to the Statue of Liberty.
-The story follows the couple as they travel from the train station, through downtown Memphis and a tour of Sun Records, to the Arcade hotel, before they eventually depart to board the train again.
+The story follows the couple as they travel from the train station, through downtown Memphis and a tour of Sun Records, to the Arcade Hotel, before they eventually depart to board the train again.

+A Ghost

-The second story, "A Ghost", is about an Italian widow, Luisa, who is stranded in Memphis while escorting her husband's coffin back to Italy.
-Luisa shares a room at the hotel with Dee Dee, a young woman who has just left her British boyfriend (Johnny from the final story) and plans to leave the city in the morning.
+The second story is about an Italian widow, Luisa, who is stranded in Memphis while escorting her husband's coffin back to Italy.
+Luisa shares a room at the hotel with Dee Dee, a young woman who has just left her British boyfriend (Johnny from the final story), and plans to leave the city in the morning.
 Luisa is kept awake by Dee Dee's constant talking.
 After Dee Dee finally goes to sleep, Luisa is visited by an apparition of Elvis Presley.

+Lost in Space

-The final story, "Lost in Space", introduces Johnny.
+The final story introduces Johnny.
 Upset after losing his job and his girlfriend, Johnny – called Elvis, much to his chagrin – drunkenly brandishes a gun in a bar before leaving with his friend Will Robinson and his ex-girlfriend's brother, Charlie, who believes Johnny to be his brother-in-law.
 They stop at a liquor store, which Johnny robs, shooting its clerk in the process.
-Fearing the consequences, Johnny, Will and Charlie retire to the hotel to hide out for the night; there, they all become increasingly intoxicated.
+Fearing the consequences, Johnny, Will, and Charlie retire to the hotel to hide out for the night; there, they all become increasingly intoxicated.
 Charlie realizes that Will shares the same name as the character Will Robinson from the television show Lost in Space, which Johnny has never heard of.
-Charlie and Johnny proceed to tell him about the show, and Will comments that the title describes how he feels then with Charlie and Johnny: lost in space.
+Charlie and Will proceed to tell him about the show, and Will comments that the title describes how he feels then with Charlie and Johnny: lost in space.
 The next morning, Charlie discovers that Johnny is not really his brother-in-law, which angers him because of what they have been through.
 Johnny attempts to shoot himself, and while struggling to prevent him, Charlie is accidentally shot in the leg.
 Leaving the hotel, the three rush to escape a police car that is not even looking for them.

-The closing credits show the train, the airport and final views of the characters from the first two stories.
+The closing credits show the train, the airport, and final views of the characters from the first two stories.